kpunderwood6/ScreenZone_Summary/README.md

 <img width="1332" height="652" alt="image" src="https://github.com/user-attachments/assets/eab45a05-34aa-4e6b-b079-766f4b26b96c" />

 + __North America and Europe, Middle East, and Africa were the top performing regions.__
-	* North America averaged 52% of total sales every year, peaking at 55% in 2022.
+	* North America averaged 52% of total sales peaking at 55% in 2022.
-	* EMEA ranked second, averaging 29% of total sales each year, peaking at 30% in 2021.
+	* EMEA ranked second averaging 29% of total sales and peaked at 30% in 2021.
 + __Average Order Value Performance__
-	* Although APAC ranked third in overall sales, its AOV was higher than North America’s each year from 2020-2022, peaking at $317 in 2020.
+	* Although APAC ranked third in overall sales, its AOV was higher than North America’s each year from 2020-2022 peaking at $317 in 2020.
 	* APAC also recorded the highest AOV over the four-year period of $279 compared to North America’s $260.
 	* While total sales declined back to pre-pandemic levels in 2022, APAC and EMEA still generated higher AOVs in 2022 than 2019, but LATAM and North America’s AOVs dropped below their 2019 baseline.
 + __Regional Callout__
-	* In LATAM, sales have underperformed, averaging only 6% of total sales with a $625K peak in 2020.
+	* In LATAM, sales have underperformed averaging only 6% of total sales with a $625K total sales peak in 2020.

 <div align="center">